cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 #### Properties

-- `removed`: a boolean indicating whether the element has been removed or replaced by one of the previous handlers.
+- `removed`: `Boolean` indicating whether the element has been removed or replaced by one of the previous handlers.
 - `text: String`: Read-only, text content of the chunk.
 Could be empty if the chunk is the last chunk of the text node.

 #### Methods